digital-asset/daml/ledger/ledger-api-integration-tests/README.md

   * See `TestIdsGenerator.testCommandId` and `TestIdsGenerator.testWorkflowId`
 * Make sure party names are globally unique, and not shared between test runs.
-  * If possible, allocate parties at the beginning of the test using the admin API.
   * See `TestIdsGenerator.testPartyName`
 * Thanks to our privacy model, using unique party names and workflow IDs will essentially create a private sub-ledger and make sure none of your actions interfere with the rest of the ledger.